 No problemo!
-Honshu is blessed with tons of snow this time of year so you can take the shinkansen (bullet train) to one of the nearby prefectures for skiing, snowboarding and snow festival-ing.
+Honshu is blessed with tons of snow this time of year so you can take the Shinkansen (bullet train) to one of the nearby prefectures for skiing, snowboarding and snow festival-ing.

 The closest festival to the capital is in Nikko in Tochigi Prefecture.
 Called the Yunishigawa Onsen Kamakura Festival it’s about two and a half hours from Tokyo.
 Good for a day trip, I know, but why not stay overnight and soak in the town’s numerous onsen (hot springs) between festivities?

 Snow huts can be found at the “Heike no Sato”—the main venue (these need to be booked in advance)—or you can sled down slopes at Yunishigawa Snow Park.
-The scenery is lit up at night and is best viewed with amazake – the region’s favorite sweet fermented sake drink.
+The scenery is lit up at night and is best viewed with amazake, the region’s favorite sweet fermented sake drink.

-My skis are packed and ready to go, what’s good up North after a hard day on the slopes?
+My skis are packed and ready to go, what’s good up north after a hard day on the slopes?

-The “Snow Monsters” are actually trees on Mount Zao that have been buried under the snow, creating an eerie looking landscape that is best explored at night via the Zao Ropeway.
+The “Snow Monsters” are actually trees on Mount Zao that have been buried under the snow, creating an eerie-looking landscape that is best explored at night via the Zao Ropeway.
 Wrap up warm because temperatures at the top can get as low as -20°C (-4°F).

 Aomori holds one of the region’s biggest festivals over five days in February in the form of the Hirosaki Castle Snow Lantern Festival.
 A top spot for cherry blossom viewing, the winter transforms it into a magical wonderland reminiscent of Narnia.
-All of the lanterns have been lovingly hand-crafted by locals who have been preparing throughout the harsh winter months for this moment!
+Illuminations are projected onto the castle’s walls and mini-igloos called kamakuras are lit with hundreds of candles.

 I’ve been meaning to pay the Fukushima area a visit, what’s the dealio there?

 Fukushima is Japan’s best-kept secret when it comes to snow festivals.
-What Fukushima can’t make up for in fame, it does in quantity: Fukushima has three festivals for you to choose from.
+What Fukushima can’t make up for in fame, it does in quantity—Fukushima has three festivals for you to choose from.

 Aizu is one of the three regions in Fukushima, famed across Japan for its painted candles.
 They have been crafted in this region for over 500 years and are said to burn for longer than their Western counterparts.
-Not only are the candles painted with seasonal motifs, they are also planted in the castle grounds to form a large picture when viewed from the top of the castle.
+Not only are the candles painted with seasonal motifs, but they are also planted in the castle grounds to form a large picture when viewed from the top of the castle.